okta/okta.github.io/_source/quickstart/angular/default-example.md

 ## Prerequisites
 * If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
-* If you don't have an Angular app, or are new to Angular, please continue with the [Angular + Okta Auth SDK](/code/angular/okta_angular_auth_js.html) guide instead.
+* If you don't have an Angular app, or are new to Angular, please continue with the [Angular Quickstart](https://angular.io/guide/quickstart) guide instead.
 It will walk you through the creation of an Angular app, and cover the same points as this quickstart.

 ## Add an OpenID Connect Client in Okta
 In Okta, applications are OpenID Connect clients that can use Okta Authorization servers to authenticate users.
 Your Okta Org already has a default authorization server, so you just need to create an OIDC client that will use it.